TannerLow/Backup/README.md

 # Backup
 Creates a backup folder of a selected folder.
+It only supports Windows for the time being.

 ---